 I’m here to encourage and offer insight on things we can do independently and as a family while we continue living our daily lives.
 Staying calm will allow us to make informed and wise decisions with each day as it presents itself.

 I also want to share that Thought Out Company is open, our daily operations are fully functioning with orders being shipped as normal.
 We’ve made internal alternations for the safety of our employees, our customers and the community we operate within, as a whole.

-We are following the guidelines of global health experts at the U.S. Centers for Disease Control (CDC) and the World Health Organization (WHO) on preventing the spread of the COVD-19 virus.
+We have implemented procedures to ensure the safety of our employees and consumers.
 All employees are washing their hands frequently, including before handling consumer orders.
 All employees have been advised to stay home if they’re sick, to date no-one has been sick.
 Disinfecting and daily cleaning is of the utmost importance at Thought Out Company as we progress through COVID-19.

 10 Things to do that will help your outlook and health